crcdng/hen-timeline/timeline.md

 https://www.hicetnunc.xyz/gallery/pupiladilatada

 #### March 26-28, 2021
 The first OBJKT4OBJKT event in collaboration with the DiverseNftArt initiative takes place.
 Artists swap their NFTs for free.
-A second event in April attracts even more attention, but also reveals the problem of “hoarder bots”, programs written to mass-collect free objects and resell them.
+The second event in late April attracts even more attention but also reveals the problem of “hoarder bots”, programs written to mass-collect free objects and resell them.
 https://www.hicetnunc.xyz/gallery/objkt4objkt
 https://diversenftart.hotglue.me/